mehdi6510/UserManagement/README.md

 # User Management

-This is a sample CRUD project for user management which has been written with java 8 and Spring Boot and H2 database in backend and Angular 8 in the frontend.
+This is a sample CRUD project for user management which has been written with Java 8 and Spring Boot and H2 in memory database in backend and Angular 8 in the frontend.

 ## Getting Started